 Learning how to shut off your water can prove to be very useful in an emergency situation.
 If you have any water leaks or a burst pipe, the first step is to turn off the water.

+If you want to shut off the water to a particular sink or toilet, look for a valve under the sink or behind the toilet.
 It’s desirable to have valves which control the flow of water to each fixture in your house so that it’s not necessary to turn off the water to the entire house to fix or replace a particular fixture.

 Shutting Off Water to the Entire House